 Theme Key Issues Discussion/Response The increasing cost of 3 Waters operations.
 Driven by increasing costs of contractors and compliance.
-Balancing of OPEX and Operations and Maintenance (O&M) Cost of new compliance requirements.
-Cost of compliance will be funded out of rates.
-Internal resourcing issues and under delivery of Capital projects.
+Balancing of OPEX and Operations and Maintenance (O&M) briver by increasing costs of contractors and compliance.
+Cost of new compliance requirements.
+Cost of compliance will be funded out of rates. √ 5√2 Internal resourcing issues and under delivery of Capital projects.
 Additional team members being sought.
-5.57 Aging of 3 Waters assets resulting in a significant renewal programme.
-Assets are reaching the end of their life at the same time resulting in a high level of investment required in a short period of time. ΔŢΔ Staff uncertainty about the Local Water Done Well Bill.
+S.S.
+Aging of 3 Waters assets resulting in a significant renewal programme.
+Assets are reaching the end of their life at the same time resulting in a high level of investment required in a short period of time.
+Staff uncertainty about the Local Water Done Well Bill.
 Staff should be kept up to date with changes forecasted from Central Government.
-Encouragement to attend network opportunities. $\wedge$ Resilience of infrastructure (climate change and natural hazards) Focus on strengthening critical assets and building community resilience to supply disruptions.
+Encouragement to attend network opportunities. ^ Resilience of infrastructure (climate change and natural hazards) Focus on strengthening critical assets and building community resilience to supply disruptions. ŢŢ.
 Lack of development engineer overseeing subdivision infrastructure plans and as-builts.
 Requires outsourcing to ensure sub-division infrastructure planned correctly and project any capacity issues.
-A MARINE Increasing pressure of collaboration across the West Coast.
+A STATE OF THE STA Increasing pressure of collaboration across the West Coast.
 Implementation of Local Water Done Well may require Councils to consider Regional CCO's.
 Sizing of infrastructure for tourism.
 Infrastructure is currently sufficient for meeting tourism demand; however, this means infrastructure is oversized for the resident population.